MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 Get-Content c:\Logs\Log060912.txt -TotalCount 50 | Set-Content Sample.txt
 ```

-This command gets the first 50 lines of the Log060912.txt file and stores them in the Sample.txt file.
+This command gets the first 50 lines of Log060912.txt and writes them into Sample.txt.
 The command uses the `Get-Content` cmdlet to get the text in the file.
 (The name of **Path** parameter, which is optional, is omitted.)
 The **TotalCount** parameter limits the content retrieved to the first 50 lines.
-The pipeline operator (|) sends the result to the `Set-Content` cmdlet, which places it in the Sample.txt file.
+The pipeline operator (|) sends the result to the `Set-Content` cmdlet,
+which places it in the Sample.txt file.

 ### Example 3: Get the fifth line of a text file